KPBS/py3-pmp-wrapper/README.md

 ## What's this NavigableDoc object?

 To really get interesting information back, we need to have some way of managing it.
-For this reason, the `pmp_api.pmp_client.Client` object returns `pmp_api.collectiondoc.navigabledoc.NavigableDoc` elements.
+For this reason, the `Client` object returns `NavigableDoc` elements.
 These have a number of methods and properties, which should make it easier to extract information from the document.

 ```python
 >>> client.query('urn:collectiondoc:query:docs', params={"tag": "samplecontent", "profile": "story"})